astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Added support for [Airflow 2.2.1](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-1-2021-10-29), which includes a series of bug fixes that address intermittent problems with database migrations from Airflow 2.1 to Airflow 2.2
+- Added support for [Apache Airflow® 2.2.1](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-1-2021-10-29), which includes a series of bug fixes that address intermittent problems with database migrations from Airflow 2.1 to Airflow 2.2

 ## Astro Runtime 4.0.1